1. Introduction

 14. Exception Propagation in Python

-In Python, if any exception is not handled inside a function, then it moves upward automatically in the call stack.
-This process is called exception propagation.
+In Python, if an exception is not handled inside a function, it automatically moves upward through the call stack.
+This is called exception propagation.

 Example